system76/tech-docs/src/models/meer6/repairs.md

 ### Steps to replace the RAM:

 1. Follow the steps above to [remove the bottom panel](#removing-the-bottom-panel).
 2. Press the small tabs on both sides of the RAM simultaneously.
-The RAM shoud spring up to an angle.
+The RAM should spring up to an angle.

 ![RAM latch](./img/ram-slots.jpg)